California's Official State Social Security Administrator

 2. Government Pension Offset (GPO) - impacts Social Security benefits received as a spouse or an ex-spouse.

-• Provide the form to the employee prior to start of employment
+• Provide the form to the employee prior to the start of employment

 • Obtain the employee's signature on the form